Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Introduction

-Simultaneously, researchers in academia and industry are implementing large language models (LLMs) and video language models (VLMs) on robots.
+While efforts are nascent, researchers in academia and industry are deploying LLMs and video language models (VLMs) on robots.
 These models equip robots with the tools to perceive and reason about their environments far beyond their previous capabilities.
-In recent years, researchers have demonstrated that LLMs can enhance robot capabilities by enabling natural language requests~\cite{ahn2022can}, writing code to control robot movement on-the-fly~\cite{liang2023code}, achieving interactive dialogue~\cite{shinn2023reflexion}, and improving navigation abilities~\cite{hassan2024integrating}.
+Researchers have demonstrated that LLMs can enhance robot capabilities by enabling natural language requests~\cite{ahn2022can}, writing code to control robot movement on-the-fly~\cite{liang2023code}, achieving interactive dialogue~\cite{shinn2023reflexion}, and improving navigation abilities~\cite{hassan2024integrating}.
+Several companies have also introduced projects that utilize LLMs or VLMs to enable more intelligent robots, such as Google's DeepMind-RT-2~\cite{brohan2023rt} and NVIDIA's GR00T N1~\cite{bjorck2025gr00t}.
 Additionally, researchers have evaluated LLM-powered robots through user studies to identify the potential benefits and weaknesses of these LLM frameworks~\cite{yuan2024towards, murali2023improving, kim2024understanding, azeem2024llm}.
-Several large tech companies have also introduced projects that utilize LLMs or VLMs to enable more intelligent robots, such as Google's DeepMind-RT-2~\cite{brohan2023rt} and NVIDIA's GR00T N1~\cite{bjorck2025gr00t}.
-From these advancements, it is clear that LLMs and VLMs can offer significant benefits when used in conjunction with robots.
+From these advancements, it is clear that LLMs and VLMs can offer significant benefits when integrated with robots.